dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 The explanation is obvious: `-M malta -m 256` for Malta board with 256 megabytes of RAM.
-`-kernel vmlinux -hda 512M` for the generated kernel and disk image, `-serial stdio` for redirecting serial output to console, other settings for enabling sound, usb keyboard and network card.
+`-kernel vmlinux -hda 512M` for the generated kernel and disk image, `-serial stdio` for redirecting serial output to console, other settings for enabling sound, keyboard and network card.
 If no error, the kernel booting log will immediately appear which ends with login prompt.
 Type 'root' to log in.

 ```